Marketing Management: What Is It and Why Does It Matter?

 Building relationships is important in marketing management beyond closing sales and gaining new customers.
 A good relationship with customers can extend the life of a brand and build a reputation.

 Customer retention should weave into marketing efforts to create lifelong and loyal consumers.
 Create a buyer persona early in your marketing efforts, but understand that a person’s needs and desires may shift and change.
-Growing and shifting with desired target consumers is important for a business’s success.
+Growing and shifting with desired target consumers is essential for success.

 Marketing managers use methods to build audience relationships, like storytelling, interactive emails, free content like blog posts or infographics, and social media polls.
 Engagement may lead to relationships in marketing, so marketing managers are always looking for ways to engage and connect with target consumers.

-Marketing managers develop strategies for companies and help identify target markets based on a product or service.
-They oversee campaigns and other marketing efforts, use metrics to measure marketing plans’ effectiveness and work with individuals from a marketing department, ad sales professionals, financial department, and more to coordinate and finance marketing campaigns.
+As a marketing manager, you will develop strategies for companies and help identify target markets based on a product or service.
+You will oversee campaigns and other marketing efforts, use metrics to measure marketing plans’ effectiveness, and work with individuals from a marketing department, ad sales professionals, financial department, and more to coordinate and finance marketing campaigns.

 Social media manager